 Case in point, the loudspeakers they used were outright terrible – they had far too much bass, recessed mids and little detail throughout the whole spectrum.
 They may play well rock or metal, but classical?
 No way.
 I felt like I was writing another headphones review.

-Being an audiophile ultimately spoiled me of the fun and pleasure of attending such a concert – I went from over-excitement to annoyance in almost no time after the orchestra started playing.
+Being an audiophile ultimately spoiled the fun and pleasure for me of attending such a concert – I went from over-excitement to annoyance in almost no time after the orchestra started playing.
 It was by no means a bad show and I actually enjoyed that part very much – I’d be glad to attend it again.
 But when it comes to just the music, in retrospective I do not think I would pay the (quite expensive) ticket.
 Being in this hobby has pros and cons, but does it actually make any more sense when it takes the fun away?

 Alas I do not have an answer.
 In the end, though, it’s part of who I am and I would not give it up.
 At least it makes me think and keeps my critical thinking alive, I guess?